 - Set a good example.
-If you skip breakfast they will.
-Breakfast improves child’s concentration and less likely to snack on unhealthy foods.
+If you skip breakfast, they will.
+Breakfast improves child’s concentration and are less likely to snack on unhealthy foods.

 - Try and try again.
 If the child does not like a certain food, wait a while and try again.
 Compliment for tasting food.
 It has been scientifically proved that in most cases if we try a food several times we eventually develop a taste for it.
 We must also accept there are some foods they do not like-ever.